BradleyMatera/dids/README.md

 ## About This Repository

-This repository serves as a comprehensive resource for understanding and implementing Decentralized Identifiers.
-The documentation is designed to be accessible to both newcomers and experienced practitioners in the decentralized identity space.
+This repository serves as a comprehensive academic resource for understanding and implementing Decentralized Identifiers.
+The content represents a synthesis of theoretical frameworks and practical implementations, with particular emphasis on emerging standards and innovative approaches in the decentralized identity ecosystem.

-## Contributing
+## Research Contributions

-Contributions to improve the documentation are welcome.
-Please feel free to submit pull requests or open issues to suggest improvements, corrections, or additions.
+This repository is continuously updated to reflect advancements in the field.
+Scholarly contributions and technical corrections from qualified researchers are welcomed through the appropriate academic channels.

 ## License

-This documentation is licensed under [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+This research documentation is licensed under [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).